gabeguo/RobotConfigSpaceGen/_GenerateEnvironment/README.md

     bash check_collision_detection_consistency.sh

 Spoiler: *They are consistent.* The main difference is that PyBullet checks floor collisions, while we don't, since our focus is on obstacles (we can customize Adam Heins's method to detect specific objects).
-Also, PyBullet seems to return a few false positives: in a very small number of cases (~1%), it says there was a collision, but it says that the colliding objects are separated by some small distance (~1% of cube width), which would mean that there is no collision.
+Also, PyBullet seems to return a few false positives: in a very small number of cases (~1%), it says there was a collision (while Adam's said there wasn't), but it says that the colliding objects are separated by some small distance (~1% of cube width), which would mean that there is no collision.